Shipping insurance conditions

 - medicines that do not require controlled temperature;

-It should be noted that this is not a limiting list , All goods not listed in the exclusion list will be covered by the Insurance.
+This is not an exclusive list.
+All goods that are not listed in the exclusion list (4.3) will be covered by the Parcel Insurance.

-Once entrusted to a Carrier, the above Items are covered by the Cargo Insurance contingent upon firstly, the Customer having respected the obligations set out in article 7, and secondly, the total value of the Package not exceeding the amount indicated below.
+Once entrusted to a Carrier, the above Items are covered by the Parcel Insurance contingent upon firstly, the Customer having respected the obligations set out in article 8, and secondly, the total value of the Package not exceeding the amount declared to Secursus.

 4.3.
-The following, given their nature, are not within the scope of the Cargo Insurance:
+The following, given their nature, are not within the scope of the Parcel Insurance:

 - live animals;

 - merchandise traveling under controlled-temperature conditions (positive or negative);

 - items shipped in bulk by sea or river;

 - banknotes, coupons, securities, checks, minted coins, pure precious metals;

 - furniture being moved;

 - commodities falling within the scope of trading in raw commodities;